misterfish/stick/README.md

 distinction only applies to the source.

-We feel that these conventions are the most straightforward and lead to easily inferrable semantics.
+We feel that these conventions are the most straightforward and lead to easily inferrable behavior.

 In all cases, we are only ever talking about enumerable properties.

 \* This is good enough for most styles of functional programming in JS, many of which don't even bother with the distinction.
 People often expect shallow, cheap objects when programming this way.
-If you absolutely must preserve the prototype chain intact, you can use a combination of `Object.create`, `flattenPrototype(M)` and `discardPrototype(M)`, combined with the 'M' versions of the merge functions, to get what you want.
+If you absolutely must preserve the prototype chain intact, you'll have to find a way to clone it yourself, then use the 'M' versions of our merge functions on your cloned object.
+You might also get away with using `Object.create` on it first, which will of course create one more link in the prototype chain.

 ## ٭ frontend stuff ٭